karolmajta/countrynews/README.md

 ```
 cd fe
 nvm use
-# nvm install # you probably did it before running the frontend
+# nm install # you probably did it before running the frontend
 npm run e2e open
 ```